 Currently, 13 research groups occupy two facilities in Bellinzona employing 125 people.
 In 20 years, more than 700 papers have been published, most of them in leading academic journals.
 To date, the IRB has hosted 5 European Research Council (ERC) grants.

-A vibrant doctoral (PhD) program at the IRB allows students enrolled in universities around the world to carry out their thesis in one of the IRB research groups.
-The program also includes lecture series of world-renowned scientists.
-So far, 103 IRB students have successfully defended their thesis and obtained excellent positions in leading institutions all over the world.
+A vibrant doctoral (PhD) program at the IRB allows students enrolled at universities around the world to carry out their thesis in one of the IRB research groups.
+The program also includes a lecture series with world-renowned scientists.
+Over 100 IRB students have successfully defended their thesis and obtained excellent positions at leading institutions all over the world.

-Since 2009, the IRB is affiliated to the Università della Svizzera italiana (USI) and is now fully part of the newly created Faculty of Biomedical Sciences, which is currently setting up a Master of Medicine.
+Since 2009, the IRB is affiliated with the Università della Svizzera italiana (USI) and is part of the newly created Faculty of Biomedical Sciences, which started a Master of Medicine program in 2020.

 The IRB was founded in 2000 with the goal of advancing the study of human immunology and with particular emphasis on the mechanisms of host defense.
 Four independent groups set up their labs in Palazzo Fabrizia, at the foot of Castelgrande.